suriarasai/DatabricksDemo/datasets/README.md

 # Sample Datasets for Databricks Tutorials

-This directory contains sample datasets used throughout the DBSamples tutorials.
+This directory contains sample datasets used throughout this tutorials.
 All datasets are synthetic and created for educational purposes.

 ## Available Datasets